alarmfox/distributed-kv/README.md

 Every shard will send and receive data from the appropriate shard when a requests comes in.

+Shards must have sequential unique id starting from 1.
+For example, in a 4 nodes cluster, a shard will have 1, 2, 3 or 4 as an ID, and it must be specified when starting them.

 ## Resharding
 Resharding means redistributing keys when the cluster size changes.
 In order to reshard, user must stop the cluster and update the configuration file with new shards.